gaf3/hundoword/README.md

 ## Admin

 Go to http://192.168.72.87/admin/ to get at the database directly.
-This has accounts, words, etc.
+This has accounts, words, etc. Use user/pass: vagrant/vagrant to log in.

 # API